Contrastive Multi-document Question Generation: Method

-The BERT-based \citep{devlin2018bert} ranker \citep{DBLP:journals/corr/abs-1901-04085} ($Ranker$), a state-of-the-art model \footnote{http://www.msmarco.org/leaders.aspx} in the MS-MARCO Passage Retrieval task \citep{DBLP:conf/nips/NguyenRSGTMD16} , is trained to rank (document, question) pairs.
+{ \textbf{Ranking-based Rewards: } } Before moving to the RL training, we first describe calculating the reward signal based on retrieval statistics from a BERT-based ranker \citep{DBLP:journals/corr/abs-1901-04085} ($Ranker$), a state-of-the-art model \footnote{http://www.msmarco.org/leaders.aspx} in the MS-MARCO document retrieval task \citep{DBLP:conf/nips/NguyenRSGTMD16} , is trained to rank (document, question) pairs.
 This ranker assigns high scores for \textit{true positive} document and question pairs.
-We assume the ranker delivers accurate reward signal since it achieves good performance on the challenging retrieval task.
+We assume the ranker delivers an accurate reward signal since it achieves good performance on the challenging MARCO retrieval task, which covers a vast range of general topics.
 Let $\tilde{q}$ be the generated question from the underlying generator block and coordinator with the positive and negative document sets ($\dpos$ and $\dneg$) as the input.

 We pair $\tilde{q}$ with each of the documents in the positive and negative set, and evaluate the question-document pairs through the ranker for answer-relevancy.
-These retrieval scores for each document that lie in $(0,1)$ are sorted in descending order.
-Using score memberships in $\dpos$ or $\dneg$, we compute retrieval statistics, such as \textit{Precision@10} and \textit{mean-Average-Precision (mAP)} \citep{zhu2004recall} which are candidate non-differentiable rewards $R$.
+Using the scores and their memberships in $\dpos$ or $\dneg$, we compute retrieval statistics, such as \textit{Precision@10} and \textit{mean-Average-Precision (mAP)} \citep{zhu2004recall} which are candidate non-differentiable rewards $R$.

-{ \textbf{Inter-generator Coordinator: }} Next, we train a coordinator system using policy gradient to optimize the reward described above.
+{ \textbf{Training an Inter-generator Coordinator via RL: }} Next, we train a coordinator system using policy gradient to optimize the reward described above.
 The separation between the generator and the coordinator aims to ease the RL training by significantly reducing the action space.

 Note that the generator model is fixed during this stage.
 We find that using RL to train the entire generating pipeline yields large variance since the action space is large and the auto-regressive nature of the generation process further amplifies such variance.
-Therefore, we fix the underlying generator component and then on top of multiple instances of the underlying generator, we stack our transformer-based \citep{vaswani2017attention} coordinator model which is trained using RL in isolation.
-Instead of training both token-level GPT-2 and document-level coordinator over multiple GPT-2 instances using RL, only the coordinator is trained using RL, which structure dramatically reduces variance.
+Therefore, we fix the underlying generator component and then on top of multiple instances of the underlying generator, we stack our coordinator model, which is trained using RL in isolation.
+Instead of training \emph{both} token-level GPT-2 and document-level coordinator over multiple GPT-2 instances using RL, only the coordinator is trained using RL, which structure dramatically reduces variance.